ruyrybeyro/chrootvpn/README.md

 Rui Ribeiro 2022

-Diogo Paulico - Contributions for Arch Linux
+Tiago Teles - Contributions for Arch Linux

 Please fill VPN and VPNIP before using this script.
 SPLIT might or not have to be filled, depending on your needs